kotontrion/kompass/libkompass/README.md

 # libkompass

-This is a library containing the widgets used by kompass.
+This is a library containing the widgets and utilities used by kompass.

-# License
-This library is licensed under LGPL-3.
-See the [License](./LICENSE) for more information.